-That said, there are some specific things to keep in mind when you’re hoping to increase your soluble fiber intake.
+As beneficial as fiber is, there are some specific things to keep in mind when you’re hoping to increase your soluble fiber intake.

 “If you’re currently not eating many fiber-rich foods in your diet, it’s important to gradually increase your intake of fiber,” Rueven says.
 “Eating too much fiber before your body has gotten used to it can cause uncomfortable digestive symptoms.”
 (A digestive enzyme blend like HUM’s Flatter Me, which contains four specific enzymes to help with fiber digestion, may help you ease the transition.)

-According to Rueven, anytime you increase your fiber intake, you also want to up your water intake.
+According to Rueven, any time you increase your fiber intake, you also want to up your water intake.
 This helps your digestive tract process the fiber and means you’re less likely to get backed up, bloated, and gassy.

-Don’t stress about including specific foods.
+Don’t stress about including specific foods

 “Rather than focusing on individual foods, aim to eat a varied diet centered around plant-based foods like fruits, vegetables, whole grains, legumes, and nuts and seeds,” Rueven advises.
 “These foods are all good sources of fiber and contain a mixture of both soluble and insoluble fiber, both of which our bodies need to thrive and support detoxification and overall health.”